Finding a perfect pairing of wine and food can be challenging, but the journey itself is so rewarding!

 1/4 cup unsalted butter, cut into 1/2" pieces

 Place the mussels and the white wine in a large, heavy saucepan over low heat.
-Cover the pan, and cook the mussels until they open and exude their juices, about 5-10 minutes.
+Cover the pan, and cook the mussels until they open, about 5-10 minutes.
 Remove the mussels from the pan using a slotted spoon, discarding any that haven't opened.
 Set the mussels aside and cover with foil to keep warm.
 If very little juice is obtained from the cooking of the mussels, add 1/2 cup of clam juice.
-(Available bottled at the market).
-Add the 1/2 cup of sherry, and reduce the sauce by half.
-Slowly whisk in the cup of heavy cream, and simmer until thickened, 5-10 minutes.
-Add the butter, and whisk until completely melted and the sauce is thick and creamy.
-Stir in the minced mint leaves and season to taste with salt and freshly ground black pepper.
+Add the 1/2 cup of sherry, reduce the sauce by half.
+Slowly whisk in the cup of heavy cream, simmer until thickened, 5-10 minutes.
+Add butter, whisk until melted and the sauce is thick and creamy.
+Stir in the minced mint leaves and season to taste.
 Place three to four mussels on a warmed plate, and cover with the sauce making sure to get some inside the shells.
-Garnish with fresh parsley and serve with crusty bread to soak up the sauce.
+Garnish with fresh parsley and serve with crusty bread.
 A bottle of chilled Mosby Cortese is the perfect wine to serve as an accompaniment.

 Serves 8 as a first course, 4 as an entrée.